PROFILE

 North-South relations and between North Korea

-and the U.S. The lack of progress on
+and the United States.
+The lack of progress on

 implementation of the Joint Declaration's